curtgrim2/On-Repeat-Tournament/README.md

 - We should save the results in the database via image BUT have a column dedicated to the winner and it's url (and maybe total points)-->
 - Let the user save drafts via image OR save said image in database
 - Should add another section for in slide3 for notes/time start and stop
+- Can you make the video stop and start at certain places?